node-formidable/formidable/Readme.md

 you want to stream the file to somewhere else while buffering the upload on the file system.

+Emitted whenever a field / file pair has been received. `file` is an instance of `File`.

     form.on('file', function(name, file) {
     });

 #### 'error'

-Emitted whenever a field / file pair has been received. `file` is an instance of `File`.
+Emitted when there is an error processing the incoming form.
+A request that experiences an error is automatically paused, you will have to manually call `request.resume()` if you want the request to continue firing `'data'` events.

     form.on('error', function(err) {
     });